-West of location Assum-Waldijk in a geological profile at location Waldijk I (Dautzenberg & Kluiving, 2004) also aqua-aeolian sands were observed.
+West of Assum-Waldijk in a geological profile at Waldijk I (Dautzenberg & Kluiving, 2004) aqua-aeolian sands were observed.
 These sands have an erosive contact with the dune and peat layers below, on the east side of the profile.
-The dune and peat sequence in the profile of Waldijk I have not been dated, but, based on stratigraphic similarities, it is likely that the erosive aqua-aeolian deposits of Waldijk I were also formed between ca. 1950 and 1550 BC.
-Erosion and sand transport around Assum in the Early and Middle Bronze Age are associated with the major breakthrough of the beach ridge between Heemskerk and Assum when a new tidal inlet of the Oer-IJ developed and the new tidal channel connection was formed in the direction of the Wijkertunnel.
+The dune and peat sequence in the profile of Waldijk I has not been dated, but based on stratigraphic similarities it is likely that the erosive aqua-aeolian deposits of Waldijk I were also formed between c.
+1950 and 1550 BC.
+Erosion and sand transport around Assum in the Early and Middle Bronze Age are associated with the major breakthrough of the beach ridge between Heemskerk and Assum, when a new tidal inlet of the Oer-IJ developed and the new tidal channel connection was formed in the direction of the Wijkertunnel.

-Appendix B5.
-Broekpolder
+Appendix B5 Broekpolder

-The archaeological ‘’Project Wetland West " of the Amsterdams Archeologisch Centrum (Amsterdam Archaeological Centre) of the University of Amsterdam (AAC, as from 2012 called DIACHRON) made excavations at the new housing (VINEX) Iocation Broekpolder in an area of 150 hectares in the period 1998– 2001 (Therkorn et al., 2009.).
+The archaeological Project Wetland West of the Amsterdams Archeologisch Centrum (Amsterdam Archaeological Centre) of the University of Amsterdam (AAC, as from 2012 called DIACHRON) made excavations at the new housing (VINEX) Iocation at Broekpolder in an area of 150 hectares in the period 1998– 2001 (Therkorn et al., 2009.).
 In the subsurface of this polder archaeological values from Bronze Age – Roman times were present.
-During the archaeological research a west–east profile has been geologically recorded (Vos, 2000; profiles 1A and 1B in Fig. App.
+During the archaeological research a west–east profile was geologically recorded (Vos, 2000; profiles 1A and 1B in Fig. App.
 B5).
 The aim of this study was to investigate the relationship between the archaeological culture layers and the main channel of the Oer-IJ east of the site.
-In the geological profile, from bottom to top, the following layers are distinguished (Tab.
-1 App.
-B5)
+In the geological profile, from bottom to top, the layers shown in Table B5.1 were distinguished.

+[Fig. App.
+B5 near here]

+Table B5.1.
+Lithostratigraphic description and age of the layers shown in profile of Fig. App.
+B5